 Look out for our newsletters in your inbox soon.

 Galveston (Hotel Prices & Photos)

 Galveston kicks off this list as one of the best coastal cities in the Lone Star State.
 Only 50 miles from Houston, Galveston is a popular vacation option for Houstonians.
-Not only does this beach town boast miles of sandy beaches, there are also plenty of on-shore attractions to keep visitors entertained.
+Not only does this beach town boasts miles of sandy beaches, but there are also plenty of on-shore attractions to keep visitors entertained.
 Shop on Galveston’s Historic Strand, explore the exhibits at Moody Gardens or find thrills at Schlitterbahn Waterpark.
 Galveston also has plenty to offer history buffs, from the iconic Seawall to the numerous museums like the Texas Railroad Museum and Texas Seaport Museum.
 With so much to offer a variety of different travelers, Galveston definitely deserves the number one spot on this list.

 South Padre Island (Hotel Prices & Photos)